mitre/codi-fhir-data-model-ig/input/pagecontent/index.md

 The MedMorph IG describes an architecture for [Research Use Cases](http://hl7.org/fhir/us/medmorph/2021JAN/researchusecases.html) in which an implementer of this CODI IG would act as a Data Mart.
 It describes the requirements for a Data Mart within the context of a [Research Data Extraction](http://hl7.org/fhir/us/medmorph/2021JAN/researchdataextraction.html#requirements-for-a-data-mart) and a [Research Data Query](http://hl7.org/fhir/us/medmorph/2021JAN/researchdataquery.html).

 While the requirements for a Data Mart in a Research Data Query provide the option of responding to queries through ANSI SQL, it is expected that implementers of this IG would provide support for FHIRPath and/or CQL to maximize the use of FHIR-based infrastructure.
-By using FHIR-based tools, it is possible to reduce the burden on Data Marts, expecially ones that have FHIR-enabled electronic health record systems.
+By using FHIR-based tools, it is possible to reduce the burden on Data Marts, especially ones that have FHIR-enabled electronic health record systems.
 Further, CODI End Users will not have to worry about differences in SQL databases / permissions between Data Marts when executing queries.

 ### Gravity
 At the time of creation of this IG, the underlying CODI Data Model does not have the ability to represent SDoH information.
-The data model is being updated and upon completion, those changes will be represented in this IG.
+The data model is being updated and upon completion, those changes will be represented in a new version of this IG.

 It is expected that concepts from the [Gravity SDOH Clinical Care IG](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/) will be incorporated into this IG.
 Specifically, profiles of [Condition](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/StructureDefinition-SDOHCC-Condition.html) and [Observation](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/StructureDefinition-SDOHCC-ObservationScreeningResponse.html) may be used to represent some SDoH related information.